 At each reporting period, we estimate revenue for closed transactions for which we have not yet received the closing documents due to timing of when a transaction settles.
 Additionally, provisions for anticipated differences between consideration due and amounts expected to be received are estimated and recorded to revenue.
-A hypothetical change of 10% in the accrual for estimated revenue would have impacted total revenue by approximately \$4.3 million and pre-tax income by approximately \$0.5 million for the year ended December 31, 2020.
-Although all differences in the historical reported amounts (including the most recent fiscal year) have been immaterial, estimated revenue could materially differ from actual results and could have an adverse impact to the Company's results of operations and financial condition.
+A hypothetical change of 10% in the accrual for estimated revenue would have impacted total revenue by approximately \$1.0 million and pre-tax income by approximately \$0.2 million for the year ended December 31, 2021.